yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 This fix performs Monte-Carlo (MC) evaluations to enable kinetic Monte Carlo (kMC)-type behavior during MD simulation by allowing neighboring atoms to swap their positions.
-In constrast to the :doc:`fix atom/swap <fix_atom_swap>` command which swaps pairs of atoms anywhere in the simulation domain, the restriction of the MC swapping to neighbors enables a hybrid MD/kMC-like simulation.
+In contrast to the :doc:`fix atom/swap <fix_atom_swap>` command which swaps pairs of atoms anywhere in the simulation domain, the restriction of the MC swapping to neighbors enables a hybrid MD/kMC-like simulation.